Bootstrap-based tests for the total time on test and the excess wealth orders: Consistency

 \subsection{Asymptotic properties of the test statistic}

 Let us define the empirical TTT processes associated with $F$ and $G$ as respectively.
 Note that such processes have trajectories in $C[0,1]$.
 Correspondingly, consider the process where $r_{n,m}=nm/(n+m)$.
 Recall that, under our assumptions, $r_{nm} \to \infty$ as $n$ and $m$ diverge.
 To establish the asymptotic properties of our class of tests, we determine the limit behaviour of $\Delta_{n,m}$ via the functional delta method.
-However, this requires the derivation of the Hadamard derivative of the map $H\rightarrow T_H$, which can be achieved under the following assumption.
+This requires the derivation of the Hadamard derivative of the map $H\rightarrow T_H$ with respect to the $L^1$ norm, which can be achieved under the following assumption.

 \begin{assumption} Both $ F $ and $ G $ are continuously differentiable with strictly positive densities $f$ and $g$, respectively, and have a finite moment of order $2+\epsilon$ for some $\epsilon>0$.
 Moreover, $F(0)=G(0)=0$. \end{assumption}